jpcre2/jpcre2/README.md

 1. In a system where `char` is 8 bit, it will use 8-bit library and UTF-8 in UTF-mode.
 2. In a system where `char` is 16 bit, it will use 16-bit library and UTF-16 in UTF-mode.
 3. In a system where `char` is 32 bit, it will use 32-bit library and UTF-32 in UTF-mode.
-4. In a system where `char` is not 8, 16 or 32 bit, it will yield compile error.
+4. In a system where `char` is not 8 or 16 or 32 bit, it will yield compile error.

-So, if you don't want to be so aware of the code unit width of the character type/s you are using, link your program against all PCRE2 libraries.
-The code unit width will be handled automatically (unless you use explicit code unit width like `jpcre2::select<char, 8>`) and if anything unsupported is encountered, you will get compile time error.
+If you don't want to be so aware of the code unit width of the character type/s you are using, link your program against all PCRE2 libraries.
+The code unit width will be handled automatically and if anything unsupported is encountered, you will get compile time error.

 A common example in this regard can be the use of `wchar_t`: